SelectUSA/website/events/_posts/2016-06-20-Investment-Summit.md

 (insert SelectUSA Summit Save the Date graphic)

-# Save the Date: 2016 SelectUSA Investment Summit
+# Save the Date for the 2016 Summit

-We're thrilled to announce that the 2016 SelectUSA Investment Summit will take place on June 20-21, 2016 in Washington, DC at the Washington Hilton.
+We're thrilled to announce that the 2016 SelectUSA Investment Summit will take place on **June 20-21, 2016** in Washington, DC at the **Washington Hilton**.